vrtmrz/livesync-subscribe-publish/readme.md

       "script\\test.bat"
     ]
   },
-  "keyfile": "flush.md" // `cmd` would be run when `flush` has been modified.
+  "resultDir": "publishresult/", // Script output will be uploaded to your vault under `publishresult` "keyfile": "flush.md", // `cmd` would be run when `flush` has been modified.
+  "statDir": "dat/" // Status file dir.
 }
 ```

+## Tips
+[obsidian-export](https://github.com/zoni/obsidian-export) and [Hugo](https://gohugo.io/) could be nice friends.
+I will make an integrated sample.